 Mission Statement: Today…Everyday…Educating…Improving…Working…To Save History For Tomorrow’s Future!

-Other stations presentations/demonstrations will be: Introduction to Barn/Site, Grain Elevator including Grist Mill, Live Farm Animals, Children’s Story, Cora Purdy’s Diaries, Folk Music & Instruments, Live Honey Bees, Milking Station, Chick/Egg Hatching, Garage/Vintage Cars/Trucks & Memorabilia, Tour of the House, Powerhouse, Children’s Activity Area – Tractors to ‘drive,’ Old Time Music Sing A Long, One Room School House, School House Museum, Sugar Shack/Syrup Evaporator, Sawmill, Sawmill Museum, Blacksmith Shop, Cider Mill, Souvenirs, plus Tractor Shuttle Rides!
+Other educational learning stations presentations/demonstrations available will be: Introduction to Barn/Site, Live Farm Animals, Barn Loft Museum, Children’s Story, Cora Purdy’s Diaries, Folk Music & Instruments, Live Honey Bees, Milking Station, Chick/Egg Hatching, Garage/Vintage Cars/Trucks & Memorabilia, Tour of the House, Vintage Cars/Trucks & Memorabilia, Powerhouse, Vintage Medicine, Children’s Activity Area – Tractors to ‘drive,’ Old Time Music Sing A Long, One Room School House, School House Museum, Grain Elevator, Grist Mill, Sugar Shack/Syrup Evaporator, Sawmill, Sawmill Museum, Blacksmith Shop, DNR/DEQ/MSU Information/Demonstration Sites, Cider Press, Souvenirs, plus Tractor Shuttle Rides!

 Requested is 1 chaperone for every 8 students; more chaperones are welcome!
-Tours are limited to 500 students per day.
+Tours are limited to 450 students per day.
 No food is for sale on site; students/chaperones bring their lunches/beverages/water to eat in designated areas.
 Port-a-johns are available.
-Dress for the weather – 2017 School Tours are ‘a go’ no matter the weather.
+Dress for the weather – 2018 School Tours are ‘a go’ no matter the weather.
+In 2017, over 1,365 students attended from eight counties!